myselfsuryakant/my_python_journey/README.md

 - **For Loops:** Looping with `for`, counting digits, tables, working with strings, and vowels.
 - **While Loops:** Looping with `while` statements and related examples.
 - **Break, COntinue and, Pass Statements:** How these statements work and difference between them.
-- **Problem Statement based on this set of topics:** Solve this problem to check if you have grasped the knowledge in these 10 topics.
+- **Problem Statement based on this set of topics:** Solve these problems to check if you have grasped the knowledge in these 10 topics.

 ## 🚀 How to Run